 |Random Plasma Glucoseh||√||√|

-a See text for details on recommended laboratory tests to obtain.
+a See text for details on recommended laboratory tests to perform.

 b A patient’s ability to adhere to an ARV regimen is assessed prior to starting ART.
-If abacavir is being considered as part of the regimen, send HLA-B*5701 testing prior to initiation of that ARV and choose an alternative ARV if HLA-B*5701 is positive (see Abacavir in Appendix A: Pediatric Antiretroviral Drug Information).
-Genotype resistance testing is recommended if not already performed (see Antiretroviral Drug-Resistance Testing in the Adult and Adolescent Antiretroviral Guidelines).
-Send tests that are appropriate for the toxicity profile that is associated with a patient’s ART regimen and history (see text).
+If abacavir is being considered as part of the regimen, send HLA-B*5701 testing prior to initiating abacavir and choose an alternative ARV drug if the patient is HLA-B*5701 positive (see the abacavir section in Appendix A: Pediatric Antiretroviral Drug Information).
+Genotype resistance testing is recommended if it has not already been performed (see Drug-Resistance Testing in the Adult and Adolescent Antiretroviral Guidelines).
+Send tests that are appropriate for the toxicity profile that is associated with a patient’s ART regimen and the patient’s medical history (see text).

 c If ART is initiated within 30 days to 90 days of a pre-therapy lab result, repeat testing may not be necessary.

-d CD4 cell count, CBC, and chemistries can be monitored less frequently (every 6–12 months) in children and youth who are adherent to therapy and have CD4 cell values well above the threshold for opportunistic infection risk, sustained viral suppression, and stable clinical status for more than 2 to 3 years.
+d CD4 cell count, CBC, and chemistries can be monitored less frequently (every 6 months–12 months) in children and youth who are adherent to therapy, who have CD4 cell values that are well above the threshold for OI risk, and who have had sustained virologic suppression and stable clinical status for more than 2 years to 3 years.
 Viral load testing every 3 to 4 months is generally recommended to monitor ARV adherence.

-e If lipids have been abnormal in the past, more frequent monitoring might be needed.
+e If lipid levels have been abnormal in the past, more frequent monitoring might be needed.
 For patients treated with TDF, more frequent urinalysis should be considered.

 g Chemistries refer to a comprehensive metabolic panel.

-Key to Acronyms: ART = antiretroviral therapy; ARV = antiretroviral; CBC = complete blood count; CD4 = CD4 T lymphocyte; FTC = emtricitabine; HBV = hepatitis B virus; OI = opportunistic infection; TAF = tenofovir alafenamide; TDF = tenofovir disoproxil fumarate
+Key to Acronyms: ART = antiretroviral therapy; ARV = antiretroviral; CBC = complete blood count; CD4 = CD4 T lymphocyte; FTC = emtricitabine; HBV = hepatitis B virus; OI = opportunistic infection; TAF = tenofovir alafenamide; TDF = tenofovir disoproxil fumarate; OI = opportunistic infection

 |Method||Real-time RT-PCR||Real-time NASBA||Real-time RT-PCR||Real-time RT-PCR||Real-time TMA|